 Education System in Canada

-Full-time students registered in a degree or diploma-granting course are allowed to work on the campus of the institution at which they are registered without the need for employment authorisation.
-The Off-Campus Work Permit Program allows foreign students, at some publicly-funded educational institutions in Canada, to work off-campus while completing their studies.
-The Post-Graduation Work Program allows graduating students to gain work experience in their field of study, and offers lucrative professional opportunities in Information Technology, Telecommunications, Medicine, Education, and Law.
+As a full-time student registered in a degree or diploma-granting course, you are allowed to work without the need for employment authorization but in a few provinces, you are required to apply for the ‘Québec Acceptance Certificate’.
+The Post-Graduation Work Program (PGWP) allows graduate students to gain work experience in their field of study and offers lucrative professional opportunities in Information Technology, Commerce, Telecommunications, Education, and Law.

 Student Visa in Canada

 A Student Visa in Canada is known as a ‘Study Permit’ and all international students who wish to take up an education abroad, are required to either applying online or in person.
 While applying for a student visa application, you must meet the requirements of the Canadian Immigration Act and Regulations.
 In case you are going for a program which has a duration of six months or less, you do not need a student visa.
 In the year 2005, Citizenship and Immigration Canada (CIC) introduced a scheme for international students studying post-secondary studies.
 As an international student, you can now transfer between programs and institutions without any formal change in the current visa which means that, if you have obtained a valid visa for pursuing undergraduate or post-graduate studies, you can move over to another public and private institution.

 Processing visa application

 - You need to provide an acceptance letter from an institution (a university recognized by the Canadian government);

 - Proof of sufficient financial funding for supporting the studies in Canada which includes tuition fees and living expenses;